-Added Area Eligibility Study (March 2015) Attachment Five, Page 28 PGWPLANNERS Ernest R. Sawyer Enterprises Belmont/Central TIF Redevelopment Plan and Project
+Added Area Eligibility Study (March 2015) PG^VpUVNNERS

+Attachment Five, Page 28

+Ernest R. Sawyer Enterprises

+-...BcJnTcjij^Central TIF Redevelopment Plan and Project ; .. .

+Amendment No. 2 "~ =

+City of Chicago

-Although it may be concluded that the mere presence of the stated eligibility factors, noted above may be sufficient to make a finding of qualification as a conservation area or a vacant blighted area, this evaluation was made on the basis that the factors must be present to an extent that would lead reasonable persons to conclude that public intervention is appropriate or necessary...
-From the data presented in this report it is clear that the eligibility factors are reasonably distributed throughout the Project Area.
+Although it may be concluded that the mere presence of .the stated eligibility: factors" noted, above may be sufficient to make a finding of qualification as a conservation area or a vacant blighted -af4a; thjis^eyaluatlon was made bn thei basis"that' thei factors must'be present to an extent that would, Je^^ to conclude, that public intervention is appropriate or necessary./-: From; 'th^ report it is; clear that the eligibility' factors are reasonably distributed throughout the Project Area.